 The request size of the output layer is limited to 24,000 by 24,000 pixels (property defined on mosaic datasets).

-For information on the Make Image Server Layertool, see Make Image Server Layer in the ArcGIS for Desktop help under Tools > Tool reference > Data Management toolbox > Layers and Table Views toolset.
+For information on the Make Image Server Layertool, see Make Image Server Layer in the ArcGIS Desktop help under Tools > Tool reference > Data Management toolbox > Layers and Table Views toolset.

-For information on using mosaic datasets and image services in geoprocessing tools, see Using mosaic datasets and image services in geoprocessing tools in the ArcGIS for Desktop help under Manage Data > Datatypes > Raster and images > Processing and analyzing raster data.
+For information on using mosaic datasets and image services in geoprocessing tools, see Using mosaic datasets and image services in geoprocessing tools in the ArcGIS Desktop help under Manage Data > Datatypes > Raster and images > Processing and analyzing raster data.

 Use in ArcGIS Online or Portal for ArcGIS

 - Go to the REST endpoint of the Terrain service, for example, http://localhost:6080/arcgis/rest/services/Terrain/ImageServer.

 - Click ArcGIS Online Map Viewer.
 The Terrain service opens in the map viewer in a browser.
 By default, it renders as elevation (DTM).